GSA/digitalgov.gov/content/posts/2016/05/2016-05-23-kids-gov-reenvisioned.md

   - strategy
   - policy
   - user-testing-and-research
-  - UX
+  - ux
   - analytics
   - Customer Experience
   - CX
   - metrics
   - usa.gov
-  - usability testing
+  - usability-testing
   - user centered design
-  - user experience
+  - user-experience
-  - UX
+  - ux
 ---

 At USAGov, we always put our customers first.
 In the wake of our rebranding efforts, our desire to create a positive user experience across the organization has pushed us to turn a scrutinous eye toward [Kids.gov](https://kids.usa.gov/) &#8212; a site focused on providing information and resources to parents, teachers, and kids.
 In a cross-organizational effort, individuals from the marketing, user experience, and performance measurement teams have joined forces to “reenvision” the site’s content and presentation to better suit the public’s needs.